Why Pay-Day Loans Create Financial Problems

 This means that payday loans generally are not used by customers as short-term “stopgap” loans to keep them out of a cycle of debt.
 Rather, customers are in debt effectively for months, with interest rates exceeding 100% – 500%.
 This could result in over $1,000 of fees to borrow $100 for twenty weeks.

 Fortunately, bankruptcy relief is available to help individuals escape from the payday loan cycle.
-Call Washington Fresh Start at (253) 284-9909 to find out how you can obtain a fresh financial start.
+Call Washington Fresh Start at (253) 284-9909 to speak with a Tacoma bankruptcy lawyer and find out how you can obtain a fresh financial start.